LEM158 DXpedition

 No sleep for some time? |

-it was a pretty normal week in Lemmenjoki.
-Temperatures
+normal week in Lemmenjoki.
+Temperatures varied from

-Happy but
+Happy but tired - after

-time on Saturday, December 8th.
-Our successors,
+Saturday, December 8th.
+Our successors, Per-Ole

-Per-Ole Stenman and Mikael Dalkarl, arrived before
+Stenman and Mikael Dalkarl, arrived before our departure,

-many of the same stations as we.
+same stations as we.

 All in all, the results